-(The article was submitted by Mr. Manu Sasidharan.
-He is a hardcore petrol head, an auto enthusiast and an amateur designer.
+(The article is written by Manu Sasidharan.
+He is a hardcore petrolhead, an auto enthusiast and an amateur designer.
 He has been in close touch with the industry for a long time and is abreast with the action in the automotive sphere.
-Driving is his passion and combined with a love for travelling makes him a nomad by nature.
-On the education front, he has done Engg in Electrical and Electronics from Cochin university and Management studies from Symbiosis Pune.)
+Driving is his passion and combined with love for travelling makes him nomad by nature.
+On the education front, he has done Engineering in Electrical & Electronics from Cochin University and Management Studies from Symbiosis Pune).